bluehands/Funicular-Switch/README.md

 ```
 and a bunch of methods like `Aggregate`, `Validate`, `AllOk`, `FirstOk` and more will appear that make use of the fact that errors can be concatenated.

+### UnionType attribute

 There is another useful generator coming with the package.
-Adding the `UnionType` attribute or to a base type or `EnumType` to an enum makes `Match` extension methods appear for this type.
+Adding the `UnionType` attribute or to a base type or interface makes `Match` extension methods appear for this type.
 They are also inspired by F# where a match expression has to cover all cases and the compiler helps you with that.
 Assuming you implemented an error type as a base type and one derived type for every kind of error:

 ``` cs
 [FunicularSwitch.Generators.UnionType]